 I wanted a list that I could carry around in my purse – specifically one that just had details of events on it that I had to buy cards for – so that I could see at a glance what I needed to buy when out and about.

-The trick here is that as soon as I bought a card for a specific person on the list, I could take the sticker off and stick it to the cellophane on the card so I would firstly know who it was for when I got home, and secondly, my list would immediately have that person taken off and I would be left only with a list of who I still needed to buy for in my purse.
+As soon as I buy a card for a specific person on the list, I can take the sticker off and stick it to the cellophane on the card so I will know who it’s for when I got home, plus my list immediately has that person taken off and I’m left only with a list of who I still need to buy for in my purse.

 A simple idea that really works.

-Yes, it takes a little setting up at the start of the year – but it saves so much time throughout the year that it’s so worth it!
+Yes, it takes a little setting up at the start of the year – but it saves so much time throughout the year that it’s definitely worth it.

-It was actually nice to see everything written down in black and white so I could more easily quantify what I had to budget for in upcoming months.
+It’s so nice to see everything written down in black and white so I can more easily quantify what I had to shop for in the upcoming months.

 TIP – Use these lists to write a monthly budget for cards and gifts so you can more easily keep track.

-TIP – This means you can buy items way ahead of time in sales and know that you have already bought for that person – saving money at the same time (or it can enable you to buy more with the same amount).
+TIP – You can buy items way ahead of time in sales and know that you’ve already bought for that person – saving money at the same time (or it can enable you to buy more with the same amount).

 So, I now have a list of everything I need to buy for, and a pile of cards in my gift station.